zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 110] (#msdiv110) {#msdiv110 .ref .msdiv} (17-13)

 [APZ 110.1] (#apz110 .1) {#apz110 .1 .ref .apz} "I am separate from Him
-No.” is that I am not apart from the Buddha.
+No." is that I am not apart from the Buddha.
 Do not leave.

 [APZ 110.2] (#apz110 .2) {#apz110 .2 .ref .apz} "Brahman is a moment '
 The moment is the immediate moment.
 'Gutamana Uthagnana Aththagan' is the flag of the prophecy